-- 5.18 The Appeal Scheme will generate significant employment opportunities, including jobs for local people.
+5.19 The Appeal Scheme will generate significant employment opportunities, including jobs for local people.
 Jobs will be created on site within the care facilities, in various healthcare, activity, and management roles.
 Jobs will also be created within the nursery and the commercial facilities.
-It is anticipated that the care community will create jobs for approximately 100 people total (80 direct FTE jobs and 20 indirect FTE jobs).
-The construction phase of the scheme will create or sustain an estimated 793 job years of employment making a £41.1 million gross value-added contribution to GDP.
-When operational, the scheme will contribute £22.4 million gross value-added contribution to GDP.
-The economic benefits of the scheme are shown in the Economic Infographic provided to the LPA on 19/05/2020 (attached as Appendix APP/21) - 5.19 The Appeal Scheme will also provide Additional Resident Spending of £9.2m additional resident household spending, of which, £2.2m additional resident spending will be in local shops and services (per annum).
+It is anticipated that when fully occupied the care community will create jobs for approximately 100 people total (80 direct FTE jobs) with a minimum of 40 FTE jobs upon initial occupation.
+The construction phase of the Appeal Scheme will also create or sustain significant employment and a large contribution to GDP.
+When operational, the Appeal Scheme will make significant contributions of gross value-added contribution to GDP, through resident household spending including in shops and services.